mauriceri/tictactoe-console/README.md

 # tictactoe
-A simple tictactoe game written in C for learning purpose (lot of mistakes, bad practice in general).
+A simple tictactoe Console game written in C for learning purpose.